 The program enhances academic potential and success by providing compacted, accelerated, curriculum and enrichment opportunities.
 The gifted teachers help each student understand and embrace their learning profile while confidently seeking and managing academic coursework.
 The Gifted Program allows each student the academic challenge commensurate to his/her intellectual potential.

-The services for students identified as gifted begins in the 7th grade and continues through graduation.
+The services for students identified as gifted begin in the seventh grade and continue through graduation.

-At this level, 7th and 8th-grade students are enrolled in compacted, accelerated, gifted history/gifted exploration courses in place of the traditional history courses.
-This is the time for students of high potential to explore their unique intellectual abilities from a biblical perspective, to experience opportunities that help them define interests and passions, and to explore the challenges unique to their giftedness.
-The teacher of this gifted class also works to assist the students in course selections, scheduling, and advocacy.
+At this level, students are enrolled in compacted, enriched, social studies classes in place of the traditional social studies course.
+This is the time for students of high potential to explore their particular intellectual abilities from a biblical perspective, to be exposed to experiences that help them define interests and passions, and to explore the challenges peculiar to their giftedness.
+The teacher of the gifted courses also assists students in course selections, scheduling, and advocacy and works with other teachers on appropriate accommodations for gifted students.
 Students participate in appropriate placement in the traditional curriculum for the remainder of the day.